a11yproject/a11yproject.com/_posts/2016-03-05-accessible-data-tables.md

   - How-tos
 ---

 The semantic purpose of a data table is to present tabular data.
 Sighted users can quickly scan the table but a screen reader goes through line by line.
-Proper markup must be added to help the screen reader help make the correct associations that a sighted user would.
+Proper markup must be added to help the screen reader make the correct associations that a sighted user would.

 # Example of an accessible data table.